Find out why you need to respond to all your online reviews – not just the negative ones.

-The answer is customer reviews, and it's why my business offers an affordable reputation software solution that makes it easy to do online reputation marketing.
+The answer is customer reviews, which can be managed with online reputation marketing.
 Notice that I didn't say online reputation management.
-The truth is that managing your brand's reputation is essential, but marketing it is also critical to the success of any business.
+Managing your brand's reputation is essential, but marketing it is also critical to the success of any business.

 1. Let the world know you care about every customer, not just the ones who complain.

-I see companies make this mistake every single day.
-As you research a company and read its reviews, you'll hopefully see some positive reviews.
+As you research a company and read its reviews, you'll hopefully see some positive ones.
 Suddenly, you discover a negative review, and that's when the business finally decides to take the time to respond.
-It's really a shame.
-The business is rewarding someone's negative comments with their time and attention, instead of replying and showing appreciation to all the customers who took the time to share a positive review of the business.
+The business is rewarding someone's negative comments with its time and attention, instead of replying and showing appreciation to all the customers who took the time to share a positive review of the business.

 That's the real difference between reputation management and reputation marketing.
 The business is managing a negative review, instead of marketing its brand using all the reviews.
 If you thoughtfully respond to all your online customer reviews, you can market to your existing customers and attract new customers as well.

 Here's a tip about replying to positive reviews: Don't just respond with a simple "Thanks!" or "We appreciate you."
-Instead, personalize your response where appropriate and possible, so your customers know you took the time to compose a sincere and meaningful reply.
+Instead, personalize your response where appropriate and possible, showing your customers you took the time to compose a sincere and meaningful reply.
 You might think that you can't afford the investment of time to respond to all reviews.
-However, when you invest the time, it will provide you with a positive ROI every time.
+However, when you invest the time, it will provide you a positive ROI.